zarpafantasma/corpus_rythmos/README.md

 #### 1. RTM CLIMATE (Atmospheric Monitor)
 The first operational implementation of RTM Theory,a comprehensive implementation of RTM Theory applied to Rhythmic Meteorology and extreme climate physics.
 This unified dual-module system scans real-time satellite telemetry to detect topological fractures in the atmosphere—predicting hurricane rapid intensification with a ~11.6-hour lead time—while also tracking extreme atmospheric phase transitions.

+> **NOTICE: This is a strictly academic research tool for multiscale atmospheric thermodynamics.
+It is designed for theoretical meteorological validation and does not abuse, spam, or mass-scrape commercial data APIs.**

 * **Status:** Operational / Proof of Concept
 * **Domain:** Atmospheric Thermodynamics & Multiscale Climate Physics
 * **Launch App:** [RTM CLIMATE MONITOR Console](https://corpusrythmos-atmospheric-monitor.streamlit.app/)